Secure Passwords: Practical Developer Guide

 Password Managers: Why You Need One

 The average person has well over 100 online accounts.
 Remembering a unique, randomly generated 16+ character password for each one is simply impossible for any human.
-This is where password managers become not just useful, but essential.
+This is where password managers become indispensable.
 A password manager is an encrypted vault that stores all your passwords behind a single master password.
 You only need to remember one strong password (or better yet, a Diceware passphrase), and the manager handles everything else.

 - Bitwarden — Open-source and regularly audited, offering a generous free tier that covers most individual needs.
 Ideal for privacy-conscious users who want full transparency into the codebase and the ability to self-host.